MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 3. Q:  Do my users have time to learn interactions for my mixed reality application, or do they need the interactions with the lowest learning curve possible?
 A:  We recommend the Hands and Tools model for the lowest learning curve and most intuitive interactions, as long as users are able to use their hands for interaction.

-4. Q:  Do my users use motion controllers for pointing and manipulation ?
+4. Q:  Do my users use motion controllers for pointing and manipulation?
 A:  The Hands and Tools model includes all guidance for a great experience with motion controllers.

 5. Q:  Do my users use an accessibility controller or a common Bluetooth controller, such as a clicker?
-A:  We recommend the Gaze and Commit model for all non-tracked controllers.
+A:  We recommend the Gaze and commit model for all non-tracked controllers.
 It's designed to allow a user to traverse an entire experience with a simple "target and commit" mechanic.

 6. Q: Do my users only progress through an experience by "clicking through" (for example in a 3d slideshow-like environment), as opposed to navigating dense layouts of UI controls?
-A:  If users do not need to control a lot of UI, Gaze and Commit offers a learnable option where users do not have to worry about targeting.
+A:  If users do not need to control a lot of UI, Gaze and commit offers a learnable option where users do not have to worry about targeting.

-7. Q:  Do my users use both HoloLens 1 and HoloLens 2/ Windows Immersive (VR headsets)
+7. Q:  Do my users use both HoloLens (1st gen) and HoloLens 2/ Windows Immersive (VR headsets)
-A:  Since Gaze and Commit is the interaction model for HoloLens Gen 1, we recommend that creators who support HoloLens Gen 1 use Gaze and Commit for any features or modes that users may experience on a HoloLens Gen 1 headset.
-Please also see the next section on [LINK] Transitioning Interaction Models for details on making a great experience for multiple HoloLens generations.
+A:  Since Gaze and commit is the interaction model for HoloLens (1st gen), we recommend that creators who support HoloLens (1st gen) use Gaze and commit for any features or modes that users may experience on a HoloLens (1st gen) headset.
+Please see the next section below on *Transitioning interaction models* for details on making a great experience for multiple HoloLens generations.

 8. Q: What about for users who are generally mobile (covering a large space or moving between spaces), versus users who tend to work in a single space?
 A:  Any of the interaction models will work for these users.
 Please see the [LINK] App Design Guidance section for more information on our recommended tag-along behaviors for UI that follows users as they move.

 ## Transition interaction models
 There are also cases where your use cases may require that utilizing more than one interaction model.
-For example, your app's "creation flow" utilizes the Hands and Tools interaction model, but you want to employ a Hands-Free mode for field technicians.
+For example, your app's "creation flow" utilizes the Hands and tools interaction model, but you want to employ a Hands-free mode for field technicians.

 If your experience does require multiple interaction models, we've found that many end users may encounter difficulty transitioning from one model to another -- especially end users who are new to MR.